How often do you ask yourself what would happen to your KiwiSaver account after you pass away? We bet not very often.

 In this scenario, your next of kin is not required to apply for the court’s approval for the management of your estate (also known as ‘Probate for a will’ or Letters of Administration if there is no will).

 Instead, your KiwiSaver provider can release the funds to your close relatives after a direct application from them.
 Your administrator or beneficiary will usually need to provide a copy of the death certificate.
-Easy!
+In this scenario, the process of accessing KiwiSaver is easy!

 Scenario 2: Your KiwiSaver account exceeds NZD$15,000.

-In the case of intestacy (case B), when you pass away without a will, the process can be costly, complicated, and quite stressful.
+In the case of intestacy (case B), when you pass away without a will, the process of transferring KiwiSaver balances can be costly, complicated, and quite stressful.
 At first, your family would be required to make an application to the court – specifically, for the appointment of an administrator, a person who is given the authority to deal with the estate assets on your behalf.

 Once "Letters of Administration" are granted, the administrator can start dealing with your estate, however, you need to be aware that the estate will not be distributed as per your will, but as prescribed by the Administration Act 1969.
 Overall, the whole process can take anywhere between 6 and 24 months depending on the complexity of the estate.